pujaKundu/pujaKundu/README.md

 - 🔭 I’m currently working on React JS

-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning Redux

-- ❓  Ask me about anything related to MERN stack and related technologies
+- ❓  Ask me about anything related to Frontend Development

 - 📫 How to reach me: pujakundu797@gmail.com